abhishekpratapa/LifeActivities/README.md

 - [x] Verify the functionality of the application
 - [ ] Figure out the Pom.xml file
 - [ ] Test that everything works

+##### Engineering Design Methodology

+- [ ] Look over Engineering Needs and House of Quality
+- [ ] Create a House of Quality Sheet
+- [ ] Write a short written summary of both sections of the paper